DrFair/fair-twitch/README.md

 });
 ```

-Before doing chat commands, you have to wait for it to login, this is done from an event like this:
+Before doing chat commands, you have to wait for it to successfully login, this is done from the onChatConnected event:

 ```
-client.onChatReady(function () {
+client.onChatConnected(function (user) {
     // Do stuff, add event listeners etc
 });
 ```